NTU-CSIE-DSA/hw3-DustyScholarsAbyss/statement/prob.md

 DerTian wants to identify:

+* **Critical Cities**: Cities whose loss would fragment the network into separate regions.
 * **Critical Tunnels**: Tunnels whose collapse would disconnect parts of the network.
-* **Critical Cities**: Cities whose loss would fragment the network into separate regions.
 * **Independent Exploration Zones**: Zones of ruins that remains connected even if any single city is removed.

 These discoveries will help DerTian decide which tunnels to reinforce and where to focus excavation efforts.

 ### Formal Version

 You are given an undirected graph with $N$ vertices and $M$ edges.
-Determine the number of bridges, the number of articulation points, and the biconnected components.
+Determine the articulation points, the number of bridges, and the biconnected components.

 ## Reference Reading